artburkart/docker-chicagoboss/README.md

 Use it to build and deploy web apps using Dockerized Chicago Boss.
 Use it to develop an Erlang web app using Chicago Boss without worrying about any of the setup.

-## Usage
+## Developing with an already existent Chicago Boss web app
 ###### (Scaffolding for the following exists in sample_app.
 It's meant to serve as an example, but IS NOT FUNCTIONAL, because I didn't want to include the 23MB of Chicago Boss web app in my Dockerfile repo.)

-1. The idea is that you use this image as the foundation for another image that runs your app
+1. Make a directory on your local machine that looks like the [sample_app](sample_app) directory in this repo

 2. Create a `supervisord.conf` file: